-Beginning in May 2020, I sought to deepen my knowledge of the silent era by starting the European Silent Cinema Project.
-For the project, I review two European silent films each year starting in 1895 and ending in 1930.
+To deepen my knowledge of the silent era on the European continent, I created the European Silent Cinema Project.
+I review two European silent films each year starting in 1895 and ending in 1930.
 Visit the project’s main page for a comprehensive list of films and reviews.

 Film #1: Come Along, Do!

 Country: United Kingdom

 Early film relied heavily on other art forms to establish its own methods of storytelling.
 1890s films adapted subjects and events depicted in and captured in paintings and photographs, adopted the framing of theatrical productions, and recorded popular vaudeville performers and routines.
 Film was still trying to find its unique way of telling stories and conveying information as filmmakers around the world experimented with the new medium.